frdmn/dotfiles/README.md

 ./bootstrap
 └── Basically the base wrapper that I use to install and update the
     dotfiles as well as interact with the `ansible-playbook` command.

+./defaults.config.yml
+└── This file contains variables to work with in the actual Ansible
+    tasks like package names/lists, configuration options, etc.

 ./group_vars/all
 └── This file contains variables that apply to all groups available.